prettybusysolutions-eng/adversarial-coder/README.md

 ## What This Is

-AdversarialCoder is an autonomous coding agent framework built from three leaked Claude Code system prompts:
+AdversarialCoder is an autonomous coding agent framework built from three falelen Claude Code system prompts:

 | Component | Source | What It Does |
 |-----------|--------|--------------|